Looking for a new job but not sure where to start? Perhaps you have been out of it for a while?

 Should I go to a recruitment agency or consultancy?

 Its true agencies seem less relevant today given the dominance of online recruitment, however, companies still work with agents.
 Normally, companies use agents to save time amongst other things.
 Agencies work with a database and so when a job goes live to an agency from an organisation they expect CV’s in 24 to 48 hours from the pool of pre- registered candidates.
 The agents are likely to send these candidates to the client first as they are actively looking, primed and ready to interview.
 By not registering with an agency you may miss out on rare opportunities.
-Using or meeting the ‘right agency’ might help you in many ways.
-Here are some things to think about when considering if an agency should represent you;

 Not all agencies or recruitment consultancies are created equal so bear this in mind when deciding to work with a recruitment agent.